 Check the Marine Forecast

-Conditions on the sea will change in just seconds; wind, waves, and currents can become extremely intense really quickly.
+Conditions on the sea will change in just seconds; wind, waves, and ocean currents can become extremely intense really quickly.
 If the morning weather is pleasant, it could be stormy in the afternoon, particularly in the tropics.
 Always check the forecast weather before heading to the beach!
 Take beach warning flags seriously and follow the directions from the lifeguards.
 Learn how to know ride currents and how to escape when trapped.
+Water temperature also matters, so make sure to wear a wet suit in colder ocean conditions as the cold water takes your body heat with it.

 Stay away from Coral Life